 |Less: Provision for Deferred Tax Liability ||512000.00 ||4904110.00 |

 |Profit / (Loss) after Tax ||10005000.00 ||10101609.00 |

 Directors do not recommend any dividend in the current financial year.

-The management also has plans of increasing the manufacturing capacity of LED productsin the coming year to provide quality products and to cater to the strong demand of themarket.
-Encouraged with the performance of previous year and seeing the growing potentialof the LED market the management feels even more confident& committed of achievingbetter top and bottom line during the next financial year.
+The management also has plans of increasing the manufacturing capacity of LED productsseeing the growing potential of the LED market the management feels even more confident& committed of achieving better top and bottom line during the next financial year.